Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Exploratory Primal-Dual DPO with Exploration Bonuses

-To resolve this coverage issue, we further investigate an online setting where collecting preference data online is allowed.
-In this setting, we develop an exploratory primal-dual DPO algorithm $\algopddpo$, which incorporates exploration bonuses $b^c_k(x,y)$ and $b^r_k(x,y)$ in the rearranged Lagrangian DPO and standard DPO objectives.
-In algorithm $\algopddpo$, the trained policy has an incentive to explore uncovered prompt-response space, and gradually expands the used preference data.
-We defer the pseudo-code and detailed description of $\algopddpo$ to Appendix~\ref{apx:alg_opddpo} due to space limits.
+To resolve this coverage issue, we investigate an online exploration setting where collecting preference data online is allowed.
+For this setting, we develop an exploratory primal-dual DPO algorithm $\algopddpo$, which incorporates exploration bonuses $b^{\cost}_k(x,y)$ and $b^{\reward}_k(x,y)$ in the rearranged Lagrangian DPO and standard DPO objectives.
+The exploration bonuses are constructed based on the Bradley-Terry model (Eq.~\eqref{eq:bradley_terry}), which was also assumed in most prior alignment works, e.g., \cite{daisafe,wachi2024stepwise,huang2024one}. $\algopddpo$ is encouraged to explore the uncovered prompt-response space, and gradually expands the used preference data.
+We defer the pseudo-code and detailed description of $\algopddpo$ to Appendix~\ref{apx:alg_opddpo}.